 “Digital Evidence Closes Cases”

-All of this digital messaging on personal mobile devices is changing the complexion and challenges of investigating cases today, but also providing productive new opportunities.
-“The reason why the cell phone is important is that you are carrying around a personal diary of who you talk to and often what you talked about”, said Robert Morgester, California Deputy Attorney General.
-Add to that personal diary the photographs and videos you take, the e-mail and text messages you send and receive, and your address book and contacts.
-All of this information is electronically date and time stamped.
-And soon because of technology convergence with geographical positioning systems (GPS) this information will also be geo-tagged with your location (latitude and longitude).
+This new digital ecology on personal and professional mobile devices is changing the complexion and challenges of investigations in private and government cases.
+“The reason why the cell phone is important is that you are carrying around a personal diary of whom you talk to and often what you talked about”, said Robert Morgester, California Deputy Attorney General.
+Add to that personal diary the photographs and videos you take, the email and text messages you send and receive, and your address book of contacts.
+And what’s more, this personal evidence is electronically date and time stamped and some of it is tagged with your GPS location.